mathiskakal/moonshot/documents/rexmax-specifications.md

 Mixing both paradigms lets each tier play to its strength: FP for deterministic UI rendering, OOP for long-lived side-effectful processes.

-**Conclusion**: By leveraging Electron’s dual-process model alongside a strict layered architecture, a clear separation of concerns is maintained, ensuring responsiveness, testability, and extensibility.
-Stateless, dependency-injected services and DTO-only boundaries prevent hidden coupling and promote maintainability, while mixing functional patterns in the UI with objected-oriented services in the backend delivers both performant rendering and robust business logic.
+**Conclusion**: By leveraging Electron’s **dual-process model** alongside a **strict layered architecture**, a **clear separation of concerns** is maintained, ensuring responsiveness, testability, and extensibility. **Stateless, dependency-injected services** and **DTO-only boundaries** prevent hidden coupling and promote maintainability, while **mixing functional patterns in the UI with objected-oriented services in the backend** delivers both performant rendering and robust business logic.
 Overall, this design provides a scalable, secure foundation that aligns with the project’s tight deadlines and operational constraints.

 ## Modules